andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/patterns-and-practices/every-swift-value-type-should-be-equatable.md

   * Are the two `Place`s equal if both of them point to the same `featureImage` (ie, should we just use `===` to check and see if the references are the same)?
   * OR, are the two `Place`s equal if both of their `featureImage` instances contain the same underlying bitmap (ie, they're the same picture in _essence_)?

-As you can see, the phrase &#8220;it depends&#8221; applies here.
+As you can see, the phrase "it depends&#8221; applies here.
 Certainly we need to test for _some_ kind of equality on the `featureImage` in order to have a complete `==` implementation.
-But how we go about it really comes down to the semantics that you and others would expect from asking the question, &#8220;Is this `Place` equivalent to that `Place`?&#8221;
+But how we go about it really comes down to the semantics that you and others would expect from asking the question, "Is this `Place` equivalent to that `Place`?&#8221;

 For this example, I'm going to go with the latter statement: that two `Places` are equal if both of their `featureImage` instances contain the same underlying bitmap.